shakacode/react_on_rails_pro/docs/ruby-api.md

 # Ruby API

-Note: you will need access to our **private** React on Rails Pro repository to open the following links
+Note: you will need access to our **private** React on Rails Pro repository to open the following links.

 ## View Helpers